restatedev/vercel-ai/README.md

 ```

 The UI shows how the agentic workflow suspends when awaiting the durable promise.

 ![Screenshot of workflow awaiting approval promise](doc/img/human_approval_pending.png)

+The approval promise can be completed via the UI as well, select the *approval* handler.
+Make sure you address the right workflow (use the same key as you used for kicking off the workflow).

 ![Screenshot of completed workflow](doc/img/human_approval_complete.png)